Who is Sashimi Poker? The Controversial Rise to the Poker Elite

 Sashimi Poker’s Instagram profile features numerous photos showcasing her luxurious lifestyle.

 Her posts showcase highlights of her poker matches and portray her high-end lifestyle.
 She regularly appears on private jets, plays golf, and travels worldwide.
-Sashimi Poker is also present on X (previously known as Twitter) with a following of around 38,600 people.
+Sashimi Poker is also on X (formerly Twitter), with a following of around 38,600 people.
 Sashimi Poker is not afraid to engage with other players in controversial situations and often takes to her social media to show her side of the story.

 The poker player behind the pretty face – Sashimi’s career and style of play

 Sashimi has gained significant attention for her performances in high-stakes cash games, particularly on live-streamed platforms.
-After her reported appearances in smaller poker tournaments in Asia, she made her debut in the US in July 2021 on a stream of Poker At The Lodge.
-She gained widespread recognition through frequent appearances on the popular Hustler Casino Live, with the first episode featuring her airing in May 2022.
-Since then, she has participated in over 100 episodes and has generated a net profit of approximately $109,085 as of early 2025.
+After her reported appearances in smaller poker tournaments in Asia, she made her US debut in July 2021 on a Poker At The Lodge stream.
+She gained widespread recognition through frequent appearances on the popular Hustler Casino Live, with her first episode airing in May 2022.
+Since then, she has participated in over 100 episodes and has generated tracked profits of approximately $250,000 as of early 2026.
 One of her biggest pots was a $193,600 win with pocket tens, a hand that showcased her ability to extract maximum value under pressure.

 Sashimi Poker - Hustler Casino Live Cash Game